-In contrast to the iterated Ito stochastic integrals (\ref{ito}), the iterated Stratonovich stochastic integrals (\ref{str}) have simpler expansions (see Theorems 3--6) than (\ref{tyyy}) but the calculation (or estimation) of mean-square approximation errors for the latter is a more difficult problem than for the former.
-We will study this issue in details in this section.
+In contrast to the iterated Ito stochastic integrals (\ref{ito}), the iterated Stratonovich stochastic integrals (\ref{str}) have simpler expansions (see Theorems 4--10 below) than (\ref{leto6000}).
+However, the calculation (or estimation) of the mean-square approximation error for the latter is a more difficult problem than for the former.
+Below in this section, we will study this issue in detail.

-As it turned out, Theorem 1 can be adapts for iterated Stratonovich stochastic integrals (\ref{str}) at least for multiplicities 2 to 5.
-Expansions of these iterated Stratonovich stochastic integrals turned out simpler, than the appropriate expansions of iterated Ito stochastic integrals (\ref{ito}) from Theorem 1.
-Appling this feature and standard relations between iterated Ito and Stratonovich stochastic integrals we will get simpler expansions for iterated Ito stochastic integrals (\ref{ito}), than the expansions from the previous section.
-However, as was mentioned above, the estimation of mean-square approximation errors for the expansions from this section is a nontrivial problem.
+As it turned out, Theorems 1, 2 can be adapted for the iterated Stratonovich stochastic integrals (\ref{str}) at least for multiplicities 1 to 6.
+Expansions of these iterated Stratonovich stochastic integrals turned out much simpler than the appropriate expansions of the iterated Ito stochastic integrals (\ref{ito}) from Theorems 1, 2.
+Applying this feature and standard relations between iterated Ito and Stratonovich stochastic integrals, we will get simpler expansions for the iterated Ito stochastic integrals (\ref{ito}) than the expansions from the previous section.
+However, as was mentioned above, the estimation of the mean-square approximation error for the expansions from this section is a nontrivial problem.

-Let us formulate some theorems for expansions of iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 5.
+Let us first present some old results on expansion of the iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 4 (Theorems 4--6 below).